sigcsets/sigcse2016/authors/birdsofafeather.md

 ## How Should The Proposal Be Formatted?

 BOF proposals are to be provided in PDF format.
 The full proposal contains an abstract and a body that describes your BOF (as detailed below).
-The abstract needs to appear in two places: in the PDF proposal and in a text box on the submission page (see below).
-Proposals are limited to {{site.data.cfp.details.["Birds of a Feather"].limits}} (including an abstract of {{site.data.cfp.details.["Birds of a Feather"].abstract}}).
+The abstract needs to appear in two places: in the PDF proposal and in a text box on the submission page.

 The full proposal is used for the review process only.
 If the proposal is accepted, the abstract is the description that appears on the Symposium website and in the Symposium program and proceedings.
 The format for the proposal is as follows.